 \section{Abstract}

 We develop sufficient conditions for the equality of $\min\max$ and $\max\min$ in case when maximums and minimums are taken over finite sets.
 We formulate these conditions in a form employable for the construction of a new converting procedure for exhausters and coexhausters.

-{Exhausters and coexhausters are notions of constructive nonsmooth analysis which are used to study extremal properties of functions.
-An upper exhauster (coexhauster) is used to get an approximation of a considered function in the neighborhood of a point in the form of $\min\max$ of linear (affine) functions.
+Exhausters and coexhausters are notions of constructive nonsmooth analysis which are used to study extremal properties of functions.
+An upper exhauster (coexhauster) is used to get an approximation of a considered function in the neighborhood of the point in the form of $\min\max$ of linear (affine) functions.
 A lower exhauster (coexhauster) is used to represent the approximation in the form of $\max\min$ of linear (affine) functions.
 Conditions for a minimum in a most simple way are expressed by means of upper exhausters and coexhausters, while conditions for a maximum are described in terms of lower exhausters and coexhausters.
-Thus the problem of obtaining an upper exhauster or coexhauster when the lower one is given and vice verse arises.
-We study this problem in the paper and propose new method for its solution which allows one to pass easily between $\min\max$ and $\max\min$ representations.}
+Thus the problem of converting (i.e., obtaining an upper exhauster or coexhauster when the lower one is given and vice verse) arises.

 Numerical examples are provided throughout the paper.
 Obtained results can be interesting for researchers in different areas such as nonsmooth analysis, game theory, mathematical programming and others.